 SharePoint experience in Teams (Snapshot from the SharePoint Virtual Conference)

-Among great improvement on the backend is that when you’re editing every other file in OneDrive and SharePoint, only the changes you’ve made are automatically synced, instead of uploading all the file.
-It saves on performance, network time, and certainly the battery life.
+Among great improvements on the back-end is when you're editing every other file in OneDrive and SharePoint, only the changes you've made are automatically synced instead of uploading the whole file.
+This saves on performance, network time, and certainly battery life.

-Simplifying business processes was another important point during the conference, and Karuana Gatimu (Principal PM Manager, Customer Advocacy Group, Microsoft) showed how AI can do the routine work for the employees, while they can focus on the tasks, that brings more business value.
-Her example was about Retail group making a seasonal change in their storefronts.
+Simplifying business processes was another important point during the conference, and Karuana Gatimu (Principal PM Manager, Customer Advocacy Group, Microsoft) showed how AI can do routine work for employees so they can focus on the tasks that bring more business value.
+Her example was about the Retail group making a seasonal change in their storefronts.

 A SharePoint list within Teams (Snapshot from the SharePoint Virtual Conference)

 The full SharePoint list is available inside Teams.
-Clicking on the store from the list will bring you to the integrated application gathering information from multiple different sources.
-So, you see elements required for the storefront, picture of it, uploaded by the employee of that store, annual vendor budget for this store, and a recent invoice with the summarized data.
+Clicking on the store from the list will bring you to the integrated application, gathering information from multiple different sources.
+So, you'll see elements required for the storefront, a picture of it uploaded by the employee of that store, annual vendor budget for this store, and a recent invoice with summarized data.

 Store details in one place (Snapshot from the SharePoint Virtual Conference)

 Such a beautiful list is created with Flow.
 Now that Power Apps and Flow are integrated with SharePoint, the horizons of business optimization are broadening greatly.